Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/nerissa-c2d6.md

 **Six Feet Under**

 The signs might not have been obvious earlier, but there had certainly been change in the demeanor of the once-sweet maiden.
-Throughout today, instead of focusing on her food business, or just providing food in general out of the kindness of her heart, she toiled underground, creating space to store a [strange device](https://youtu.be/-BFf3e6YJwY?t=4262) — an instrument that produced enchanting, hypnotic music.
+Throughout today, instead of focusing on her food business, or just providing food in general out of the kindness of her heart, she toiled underground, creating space to store a [strange device](https://youtu.be/-BFf3e6YJwY?t=4262)—an instrument that produced enchanting, hypnotic music.

 It was quite the effort, as she needed to consult several spirits/ voices and grimoires to craft the device itself.
 Once done, it proved useful as she witnessed Lady Bloodflame fall prey to her collection of haunting [sounds](https://youtu.be/-BFf3e6YJwY?t=12262) (see: [Elizabeth-Nerissa: Paper-Thin](#edge:liz-nerissa)).